8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 4. Do not use the workstation for other intensive work during processing.
 Memory-intensive tasks launched during the run can cause the SLAM process to crash.
 Light tasks (email, file management) are generally safe.

 5. After SLAM completes, proceed to coloring if camera data is available.
-Coloring requires LixelStudio v2.5.2.1 or later, CUDA 11.6+, and an NVIDIA GPU from the 20-series or newer.
+LixelStudio substantially improved coloring quality, especially in low-light environments.
+Coloring requires CUDA 11.6+ and an NVIDIA GPU from the 20-series or newer.
+The Basic GPU (RTX 2060) satisfies this requirement.
 See 8.1 Pipeline Overview for full requirements.

 Failure Modes and Recovery